MBA vs. Master's in Cybersecurity

 The goal of cybersecurity is to support the business to be as secure as possible while enabling that main goal.
 As you advance, keep this business framing in mind.
 Remember, being a CISO is not a technical role; it’s a business role.

 Deciding between an MBA and a Master's in Cybersecurity

 That part is a lot harder to decide which path you want to take.

 You've got to think about your career a few years out and what you might want to do to know how to answer this question for yourself.
 That requires a bit more methodical thought and planning to get yourself on the right path.

 Of course, if you want to pursue either (or both!), I’d never advise against it.
 Many, many paths can get you to your goals.

-This is just my take from my own path and biases, so take that as you will.
+This is just my take on my own path, filled with my own biases and goals, so take that as you will.